-- 2-74 (1) Subject to subrule (2), an articled student who has failed the training course may apply in writing to the Credentials Committee, not more than 21 days after the date on which the Executive Director issued the transcript, for a review of his or her failed standing. - (2) An articled student may not apply to the Credentials Committee under subrule (1) if the student has failed in 3 attempts to pass the training course, including any of the following: - (a) the original attempt; - (b) a further attempt to pass examinations, assignments or assessments under Rule 2-72 (6) [Training course]; - (c) any attempt to meet a requirement under subrule (7). - (3) The Credentials Committee may, in its discretion, consider an application for review received after the period specified in subrule (1).
+- 2-74 (1) Subject to subrule (2), an articled student who has failed the training course may apply in writing to the Executive Director for a review of the student's failed standing, not more than 21 days after the date on which the Executive Director issued the transcript under Rule 2-72 (5) [Training course]. - (2) An articled student may not apply under subrule (1) if the student has failed in 3 attempts to pass the training course, including any of the following: - (a) the original attempt; - (b) a further attempt to pass examinations, assignments or assessments; - (c) any attempt to meet a requirement under subrule (7). - (3) The Executive Director may consider an application for review received after the period specified in subrule (1).

+- (4) An articled student applying for a review under this rule must state the following in the application: - (a) any compassionate grounds, supported by medical or other evidence, that relate to the student's performance in the training course; - (b) any grounds, based on the student's past performance, that would justify the Credentials Committee granting opportunities for further remedial work; - (c) the relief that the student seeks under subrule (7).

+(5) and (6) [rescinded]

-- (4) An articled student applying for a review under this rule must state the following in the application: - (a) any compassionate grounds, supported by medical or other evidence, that relate to the student's performance in the training course; - (b) any grounds, based on the student's past performance, that would justify the Credentials Committee granting opportunities for further remedial work; - (c) the relief that the student seeks under subrule (7). - (5) The Credentials Committee may - (a) deliver a copy of the student's application for review to the Executive Director, - (b) consider any written submission made by the Executive Director, the student, the principal or other person who, in the Committee's opinion, could provide information relevant to the grounds for review, or - (c) invite one or more of the student, the principal or the Executive Director, to make any further written submissions, or to meet informally with the Committee. - (6) Subject to the Act and these rules, the Credentials Committee may determine the practice and procedure to be followed at a review under this rule. - (7) After considering the submissions made under subrules (4) and (5), the Credentials Committee may do one or more of the following: - (a) confirm the standing, including any failed standing, stated in the transcript delivered by the Executive Director; - (b) grant the student an adjudicated pass in a training course examination, assignment or assessment, with or without conditions; - (c) require the student to complete further examinations, assignments or assessments, and to pass them at a standard set by the Committee; - (d) require the student to complete or repeat and pass all, or a portion of, the training course; - (e) require the student to complete a specified program of training at an educational institution or under the supervision of a practising lawyer, or both. - (8) A student who is required to do anything under subrule (7) must pay the fee for the training course, or for each examination, assignment or assessment as specified in Schedule 1. - (9) The Executive Director must deliver a transcript stating the student's standing and the extent to which any standards or conditions set by the Credentials Committee have been met to - (a) each student whom the Committee has required to do anything under subrule (7), and - (b) each such student's principal.
+- (7) After considering the submissions made under subrule (4), the Executive Director may do one or more of the following: - (a) confirm the standing, including any failed standing; - (b) grant the student an adjudicated pass in a training course examination, assignment or assessment, with or without conditions; - (c) require the student to complete further examinations, assignments or assessments, and to pass them at a standard set by the Executive Director; - (d) require the student to complete or repeat and pass all, or a portion of, the training course; - (e) require the student to complete a specified program of training at an educational institution or under the supervision of a practising lawyer, or both. - (8) A student who is required to do anything under subrule (7) must pay the fee for the training course, or for each examination, assignment or assessment as specified in Schedule 1. - (9) The Executive Director must deliver a transcript stating the student's standing and the extent to which any standards or conditions have been met to - (a) each student whom the Executive Director has required to do anything under subrule (7), and - (b) each such student's principal.